 The communication process includes a series of steps that are taken to successfully communicate any ideas, opinions, information, etc. between two or more persons.
 Where communication simply means the exchange of ideas or information between two people.

-Communication is a dynamic process that starts with the sender, who creates the message and desire to send it to the receiver through some channel, and ends when the receiver receives the message and give feedback to the sender.
+Communication is a dynamic process that starts with the sender, who creates the message and desires to send it to the receiver through some channel, and ends when the receiver receives the message and gives feedback to the sender.

 To make communication effective, following some series of steps is necessary.
 Communication becomes effective when the message sent is understood by the receiver exactly as the sender has expected.

 The sender is the first component and first person in the communication process.
-He is the person who wants to communicate or send a message that may be in form of ideas, information, opinion, picture, symbols, etc. to another person i.e. the receiver.
+He is the person who wants to communicate or send a message that may be in the form of ideas, information, opinions, pictures, symbols, etc. to another person i.e. the receiver.

 The sender initiates the communication.
 He creates the message and encodes it in such a way it will be better understood by the receiving parties.